 Upper Elementary & Middle School Mathematics

-Jeremy Cohen served as a 5th grade teacher in NJ for 13 years.
+Jeremy Cohen taught 5th grade teacher in NJ for 13 years.
 During that time, he graduated from Bank Street College with a degree in Math Leadership.
-His days at Bank Street were fascinating, exposing him to a progressive pedagogy and the work of Piaget, Vygotsky, and Bruner – a mind-blowing experience for someone taught through a transmissionist approach.
+His days at Bank Street exposed him to a progressive pedagogy and the work of Piaget, Vygotsky, and Bruner – a mind-blowing experience for someone taught through a transmissionist approach.
 Equipped with this educational philosophy, his mathematics classroom evolved into a place where children were actively engaged with materials, rich tasks, and other students.

-Eventually, Jeremy completed a Ph.D. in mathematics education, taught Honors Algebra, and now serves a mathematics supervisor in NJ.
-Besides his current role as math supervisor, Jeremy also works as an adjunct instructor at Fordham University’s Graduate School of Education.
-And, when his one-year old permits him some free-time, he also enjoys collaborating with peers to research, publish, and continue to move the profession forward.
+Eventually, Jeremy completed a Ph.D. in mathematics education, taught Honors Algebra, and now serves as a mathematics supervisor in NJ.
+Jeremy also works as an adjunct instructor at Fordham University’s Graduate School of Education.
+And, when his two-year old permits him some free-time, he also enjoys collaborating with peers to research, publish, and continue to move the profession forward.

 Powell, S.R., Hebert, M.A., Cohen, J., Casa, T., & Firmender, J. (2017).
 A synthesis of mathematics writing: Assessments, interventions, surveys.
 Journal of Writing Research.
 8(3), 493-526.